-UPDATE 03/03/11: To our dismay and delight, the owner of the pit bulls that killed Ronnie Waldo has been charged with manslaughter.
+UPDATE 03/03/11: To our dismay and delight, the owner of the pit bulls that brutally attacked and killed Ronnie Waldo has been charged with manslaughter.
 James Casey Swanson, 30, of Topsy Road was arrested Thursday morning after the charges were issued by a special grand jury.
-We encourage readers to take a good look at Mr. Casey, as he represents "the classic" pit bull owner who almost always walks away untouched after a brutal mauling.
+We encourage readers to take a good look at Mr. Casey, as he represents the "exhausted cliche" pit bull owner who nearly always walks away without consequences after a devastating attack.

 01/31/11: Fatal Dog Attack Ruled Accidental

 Authorities have ruled the death of Ronnie Waldo, who was savagely killed by his landlord's three pit bulls last week, an accident.
 Pontotoc County Coroner Kim Bedford said the autopsy results show the victim died due to injuries inflicted by the dogs and that the manner of death was accidental.
 It is unknown if Waldo has any surviving family members.
 The Clarion Ledger posted an obituary for Waldo on Saturday.
 Sadly, it is the shortest obituary we have ever seen.

 News reports indicate that Ronnie Waldo went to his neighbor's house to borrow a relay switch when three pit bulls savagely attacked and killed him.
 His neighbor, James Swanson, owns the pit bulls and the nearby property where Waldo lived.
 In a recent video, Swanson said he was Waldo's friend, but that he didn't understand "why he was in the yard" (blaming the victim).
 Even though being a tenant and a friend are perfectly normal reasons for Waldo to enter into the yard.